-Carreg Cennan remained the property of the Giffard family until 1322.
-Then it passed into the hands of various owners, including the royal favorite Hugh Despenser, before it became the property of John of Gaunt.
-His property, in turn, passed into the hands of his son, Henry Bolingbroke, who was crowned as Henry IV in 1399.
-As a result, the castle became one of the targets of the attacks during the rebellion of Owain Glyndŵr in 1403.
-Despite defeating the initial attack of 800 Welshmen, the month-long siege led to the surrender of the castle by the constable John Skidmore.
-The castle suffered quite serious damages, since the records from 1414-1421 described in detail the expenses for repairs.
+Carreg Cennan remained the property of the Giffard family until 1322, when they lost it due to the involvement of John, the second Baron Giffard in the anti-royal conspiracy and civil war.
+The castle was given to the king’s favorite Hugh Despenser, and then after a change in the balance of power and execution of Hugh in 1326, often passed into the hands of various owners.
+In 1362 it became the property of John of Gaunt, his property, in turn, passed into the hands of his son, Henry Bolingbroke, who was crowned as Henry IV in 1399.
+As a result, the castle became the property of the English Crown and one of the targets of the attacks during the Welsh rebellion of Owain Glyndŵr.
+This uprising broke out in the fall of 1400 and by the summer of 1403 it covered most of Wales.
+At that time, constable John Scudamore (Skidmore) was in Carreg Cennan, managing the stronghold on behalf of the king.
+Despite repelling the initial assault of 800 Welsh, a several-month siege led to surrender of the castle.
+During the fighting it suffered quite serious damages, because the records from 1414-1421 described in detail expenditure on repairs.

-The castle from the end of the 13th century, the beginning of the 14th century consisted of a fortified outer bailey and inner ward located on the top, integrated into the limestone rocks.
+The castle from the end of the 13th – beginning of the 14th century consisted of a fortified outer ward and the upper castle, located on the top, incorporated into the limestone rocks.
 It was created on a plan similar to a square with the southern curtain slightly bent.
-From the southern and western sides, and partly in the north, it was protected by a steep hill edge, while the eastern and northern parts were protected by an outer ward.
-The north-west corner was reinforced with a cylindrical tower, the north-east corner with a polygonal tower, and the south – eastern corner with a four-sided tower with the “royal chamber”.
-In the middle of the eastern curtain was erected a smaller four-sided tower in which the chapel was placed.
-The main economic and residential range was adjacent to the inner wall of the eastern curtain.
-It was in it from the north: a kitchen, a great hall and a room on a square plan.
-On the inner ward you can see relics of bread ovens and rainwater tank.
-The basic container for water in the castle, however, was a clay ditch just in front of the main gate.
-A natural cave with a smaller, reserve water source has been integrated into the castle’s buildings.
+From the south and west, and partly north it was protected by a steep edge of the hill, while the eastern and half of the north curtain were protected by the outer ward.
+The north-west corner was reinforced with a cylindrical tower, the north-east corner with a polygonal tower, and the south-east corner with a small four-sided tower.
+In the middle of the eastern curtain a smaller four-sided tower was erected in which the chapel was placed.
+So it was then a fairly modern building, whose defense was based on defensive walls reinforced with towers with a strong double-tower gatehouse and favorable terrain conditions, and not on a centrally located keep.

 The castle has survived to the present day in the form of a ruin with a legible medieval layout.
 It is under the care of the Cadw government agency and is open daily from 9.30 to 18.30 between April and October and from 9.30 to 16.00 between November and March.